SiliconLabs/wiseconnect/examples/snippets/wlan/websocket_client/readme.md

    };
    ```

-2. Load the SSL CA certificate in the app.c as shown below.
+2. Load the SSL CA certificate in the `app.c` file as shown below.

    ```c
    #include "cacert.pem.h"